MicrosoftDocs/memdocs/memdocs/intune/protect/device-protect.md

 - Wipe
 - Sync (force a device to immediately check-in with Intune to find new policies or pending actions)

-## Integrate with other products
+## Integrate with other products and partner technologies

 Intune supports integration with partner apps from both first-party and third-party sources, which expand on its built-in capabilities.
 You can also integrate Intune with several Microsoft technologies.

-### Partner Technologies

-Intune can use data from integrated compliance partners and mobile threat defense partners:

 ### Compliance partners